 - (1) The Company established a Standard for Assistance and Administration for Domestic Group Companies and a Standard for Assistance and Administration for Overseas Group Companies as regulations governing the subsidiaries' reports on important management information.
 During the period under review, the Company made partial amendments to the two standards.
 The Company also respectively held a Global Budget Conference and Domestic Group Company Conference once during the period under review as conferences at which the top management directly received reports from subsidiaries on their business conditions.
-The Company also held regional committees overseas, when appropriate. - (2) The Risk Management Subcommittee checked the results of activities performed to establish risk management systems at the subsidiaries - (3) The Company stipulated the scope under which the Company can reserve its authority over the execution of business operations by subsidiaries in Guidelines for Reserving Authority over Domestic Group Companies and Standards for the Execution of Business Operations at Overseas Group Companies. - (4) With respect to the matters stated in 1.
+The Company also held regional committees overseas, when appropriate. - (2) The Company checked the results of activities performed to establish risk management systems at the subsidiaries. - (3) The Company stipulated the scope under which the Company can reserve its authority over the execution of business operations by subsidiaries in Guidelines for Reserving Authority over Domestic Group Companies and Standards for the Execution of Business Operations at Overseas Group Companies. - (4) With respect to the matters stated in 1.
 (2) and (3) of the Overview of Operations, the Company applies them to its subsidiaries and makes them thoroughly familiar to its subsidiaries, in consideration of the laws, regulations, and business practices of the countries in which the subsidiaries are located.
-The Company has developed a system for receiving internal whistle-blowing on seriously fraudulent acts from the overall Group.
-During the period under review, the Company completed the overseas establishment of the Corporate Ethics and Legal Compliance Helpline System. - 6.
-System for reporting to corporate auditors and systems for ensuring that persons who report to corporate auditors are not treated disadvantageously because of their reporting
+During the period under review, the Company completed the establishment of the Corporate Ethics and Legal Compliance Helpline System, a system for receiving internal whistle-blowing on seriously fraudulent acts from the overall Group, at Group companies in each region. - System for reporting to corporate auditors and systems for ensuring that persons who report to corporate auditors are not treated disadvantageously because of their reporting